-The expansive vistas and luscious mountains of Montana have long held appeal for filmmakers.
-The rugged, calming and beautiful landscape home to movies ranging from A River Runs Through It to Big Eden.
-Each one, reflecting themes of family, isolation and renewal as if the mountains, rivers and forests are themselves a spark for personal change and transformation.
-Its glacier-carved landscape offering rebirth, risk and adventure to those who seek to explore its wonder.
-However, this romantic view hides communities where conservatism, culture and religion still control daily life.
-The freedom, beauty and size of Montana’s wilderness contrasting the small, isolated and often insular towns that sit cradled in its presence.
+Montana’s expansive vistas and luscious mountains have long held appeal for filmmakers.
+This rugged, calming and beautiful landscape has been home to movies ranging from A River Runs Through It to Big Eden.
+Each reflects themes of family, isolation and renewal as if the mountains, rivers and forests are a spark for personal change and transformation.
+Montana’s glacier-carved landscape offers rebirth, risk and adventure to those who seek to explore its wonder; however, this romantic view hides communities where conservatism, culture and religion still control daily life.
+Here the freedom, beauty and size of Montana’s wilderness contrast the small, isolated and often insular towns that sit cradled in its presence.

 In a small town where everyone knows each other and their kids, we meet 11-year-old Josie or Joe.
-Their long blonde hair and dainty dress, pleasing mum, Sally (Jillian Bell); who dismisses the discomfort in her child’s eyes.
-However, for Joe’s dad, Troy (Steve Zhan), this discomfort is all too noticeable.
-His challenging relationship with Sally and close connection to Joe only enhancing family tensions.
-Tensions created by his bipolar disorder, erratic behaviour and freewheeling attitude to life.
-In Troy’s eyes, Joe is a tomboy, a girl who loves cowboys, camping and bowling; his role as a dad one of encouragement and rule-breaking.
-However, on returning from a trip out, even Troy is taken aback when Joe raises the subject of gender identity.
+Here their long blonde hair and dainty dresses please their mum, Sally (Jillian Bell), as she all but dismisses the discomfort in her child’s eyes.
+However, this discomfort is all too noticeable for Joe’s dad, Troy (Steve Zhan).
+Here Troy’s challenging relationship with Sally and close connection to Joe only add layers to the family tension.
+These tensions were born from Troy’s bipolar disorder, erratic behaviour and freewheeling attitude to life.
+When it comes to his child, Troy sees a tomboy, a girl who loves cowboys, camping and bowling, his role one of encouragement and rule-breaking.
+However, on returning from a trip out, even Troy is taken aback when Joe raises the subject of their gender identity.

-Troy listens as Joe clearly states that he is a boy, raising the issue with Sally as he returns home.
-But, for Sally, this discussion is out of bounds.
-Her belief that Joe needs more feminine activities, toys, and outfits defying Troy’s urgent message.
-And as tensions further escalate over Joe’s gender identity, Troy takes off into the Montana wilderness, his son in tow.
-Their destination the Canadian border; their mission to escape the restrictions and oppression of the town left behind.
-With Sally quickly informing the police, who begin the hunt, to bring Joe home and arrest his wayward father.
+Troy listens as Joe states that he is a boy and raises this issue with Sally as he returns home.
+But, for Sally, this discussion is out of bounds, as she states that Joe needs more feminine activities, toys, and outfits.
+But as tensions escalate over Joe’s gender identity, Troy is about to make a decision that will change the family unit forever.

-Director Anna Kerrigan cleverly dovetails elements of the classic Western with a far more personal family drama.
-Building a sense of impending disaster as Troy leads Joe through Montana’s mountains and forests with the Police hot on their heels.
-But, where Cowboys truly sings is in its nuanced discussion on parental response to gender identity.
-Here, it is the father who accepts Joe’s transformation without judgement and the mother who strives to keep Joe in a gender identity alien to their needs.
-One of the fascinating questions this conjures is whether the role of Sally and Troy would have been reversed if Joe had been a boy who identified as a girl?
-And this, in turn, raises questions about how gender roles are seen differently based on parental expectations or desires.
+Director Anna Kerrigan beautifully dovetails the classic Western with a more personal family drama in Cowboys.
+Here she slowly builds a sense of impending disaster as Troy leads Joe through Montana’s mountains and forests with the Police hot on their heels.
+But, it is within Cowboys nuanced discussion on the parental response to gender identity that Kerrigan’s drama sings.
+Here, we find a father who accepts Joe’s transformation without judgement while Joe’s mother seeks gender conformity.
+Here the fascinating question is whether the role of Sally and Troy would have been reversed if Joe had been a boy who identified as a girl?
+This, in turn, raises questions about how gender roles are seen differently based on parental expectations or desires.

-Joe’s need to transform and escape mirrors his father’s ostracism and isolation as his marriage breaks down and mental health deteriorates.
-Both father and son outsiders in the small community they call home.
-However, Kerrigan’s trailblazing brilliance comes from silent moments of thought and connection.
-For example, Joe sitting at the bowling alley watching their dad and his friends engaged in banter.
-The camera following their gaze as they deeply identify with and explore the men in front of them.
-Or the transformation in Joe’s mood, confidence and conversation as they sit eating beans out of a tin with their dad, finally free to be the boy they held inside.
+In Cowboys, Joe’s need to transform and escape mirrors his father’s; after all, both father and son are outsiders in the small community they call home.
+In reflecting this, Kerrigan opts for silent moments of thought and connection.
+For example, when we see Joe sitting at the bowling alley watching their dad and his friends engage in banter, the camera follows Joe’s gaze as they identify and explore the male form.

 Directors: Aisling Chin-Yee and Chase Joynt